 The last two inserts I keep in this faith journal, are from May Designs.
 I have a prayer and gratitude journal that I try to use daily.
 I start by writing a verse that was used in my devotional, then I list one or two things I am grateful for that day and finally, I will write out a prayer.
 When I start the day this way, I know it makes a difference in my attitude.
 The last May Book is simply ruled paper.
 It’s one that I got at Go Wild 2017 and Micah May signed it for me!
 I haven’t started using it yet, but it’s going to be for writing out prayers as well.

 This system has been working really well for me, so far.
-I don't see it changing very much in the future.
-I keep it at my kitchen table and it's the first thing I look at, after I get up and get ready in the mornings.
-I sip on a coffee and do my morning devotional, with prayer and gratitude.
+I don’t see it changing very much in the future.
+My Faith Journal sits at my kitchen table and it’s the first thing I look at, after I get up and get ready in the mornings.
+As I sip on a coffee, I do my morning devotional and journal.
 It really is a great way to start the day!

 Do you have a faith journal or planner that you use daily?
 Let me know!